 - Funnel, jar lifter, lid lifter, bubble freer spatula

 - Ball Blue Book

-This month's notes: February 2016: Strawberries and blueberries each have a very brief season; don't miss them: See your state's crop availability calendar for more specific dates of upcoming crops.
+This month's notes: May 2016: Strawberries have a very brief season; and the start in early April in the South, don't miss them: See your state's crop availability calendar for more specific dates of upcoming crops.
 And see our guide to local fruit and vegetable festivals, such as strawberry festivals and blueberry festivals.
 Organic farms are identified in green!
 Also make your own ice cream - see How to make ice cream and ice cream making equipment and manuals.
 Please tell the farms you found them here - and ask them to update their information!!!!

 Subscribe to our: Email alerts; Follow us on Twitter or via RSS:

 Yield: makes 1 deep dish 10" pie shell.
 If you are making a double crust pie (a pie with dough on the top, too), simply double it.